RaginiGaggar/Linear-Regression/README.md

-Here's a comprehensive and well-structured README file in Markdown format for your linear regression project.
-This will help make your GitHub repository informative and impressive.
+Sure!
+Here’s the complete README file for your GitHub repository in Markdown format:

 ---